Sign in to access your Salford customer account, or see our other accounts.

 How can I prepare for the hearing?

-You may like to make a note of what you would like to say to the appeal panel, and also to write down any questions you might wish to ask.
+• Make a note of what you would like to say to the appeal panel, and to write down any questions you might wish to ask.
 This will make sure that you do not forget any points you wish to make at the hearing.

 What will happen at the hearing?

 The hearing will be as informal as possible.
-The chairman of the panel will try to put you at your ease, however, certain procedures have to be followed to make sure that everyone making an appeal is given a fair chance to put their case.
+The chair of the panel will try to put you at your ease; however, certain procedures must be followed to make sure that everyone making an appeal is given a fair chance to put their case.

 The following is a summary of what usually happens:

-1. The local authority/governing body present their case.
-They will explain why your child has not been given a place at the school of your choice.
+1. The school representative presents their case.
+They will explain why your child has not been given a place at the school.

 2. You may ask questions.